 \section{Introduction}

-One of the standard problems in classical information theory is the following: given two probability distributions, find out a stochastic method so that they can be distinguished.
-This can be answered probabilistically and the relevant area of research is known as hypothesis testing.
+One of the standard problems in classical information theory is the following: given two probability distributions, find a stochastic method to distinguish them.
+This can be answered probabilistically and a relevant area of research is known as hypothesis testing.
 A generalization of this problem with more than two probability distributions is known as multiple hypothesis testing.
 The quantum version of these problems, i.e. quantum hypothesis testing also has a rich history.
 One can see the book of Hayashi \cite{hayashi-1} and the references therein to know the history of the problem.

-in this paper, we consider a quantum version of the problem from a matrix analysis point of view.
+In this paper, we consider a quantum version of the problem from a matrix analysis point of view.
 Following the notion of Kolmogorov, a probability space can be represented by a triplet $(\Omega, \Sigma, f)$, where $\Omega$ is the sample space, $\Sigma$ is the set of events, and $f$ is a probability distribution.
-A quantum probability space can similarly be represented by a triplet $(H, \mathcal{P}(H), \rho)$, where sample space is represented by a complex separable Hilbert space $H$, set of events is represented by the set of projections on $H$ denoted by $\mathcal{P}(H)$, and a probability distribution is replaced by a positive semi-definite trace class Hermitian operator $\rho$ where $tr[\rho]=1$.
+A quantum probability space can similarly be represented by a triplet $(H, \mathcal{P}(H), \rho)$, where sample space is represented by a complex separable Hilbert space $H$, set of events is represented by the set of projections on $H$ denoted by $\mathcal{P}(H)$, and a probability distribution is replaced by a positive semi-definite trace class Hermitian operator $\rho$ where $\tr(\rho)=1$.
 This is called a state.
 If $\rho$ is a rank one projection, it is also called a pre-state.
 See the book of Meyer \cite{meyer} or Parthasarathy \cite{krp6} for more details regarding this approach. in this paper, we only consider Hilbert spaces of finite dimensions.
 As a result, the operators involved are all matrices.
-Physical transformations between two quantum systems are given by completely positive trace-preserving transformations, which are called quantum channels.
+Physical transformations between two quantum systems are given by completely positive trace-preserving transformations called quantum channels.
 A quantum channel $\Phi: \mathcal{B}(H) \to \mathcal{B}(H)$ can be represented by a finite set of operators $\{V_1,V_2, \cdots, V_k\}$ acting on $H$ such that for all $X \in \mathcal{B}(H)$

 Here $I$ denotes the identity operator on $H$.
 The operators $V_j$ are called the Kraus operators.
-(See the chapter 3 from the book of Bhatia \cite{bhatia1} for a proof.
+(See chapter 3 from the book of Bhatia \cite{bhatia1} for a proof.
 This representation is not unique.
 However, a minimal representation with respect to the number of terms can be achieved.